-Commerce City believes the movement of goods and people are vital to the continued economic success of our region and Coloradans quality of life.
+Commerce City believes the movement of goods and people are vital to the continued economic success of our region and Coloradans' quality of life.
 Federal and state officials must be willing to make significant investment to maintain and improve Colorado's multimodal transportation network to preserve these benefits.

 Adjacent to six major highways, Denver International Airport, two railroads, and two new commuter rail lines, effective transportation is equally important to the success of the city's economy.
-The city is an active partner on large-scale projects, such Interstate 270, the U.S. 85/120th Avenue interchange and expanding transit service.
+The city has identified numerous transportation priorities, such as the U.S. 85/120th Avenue interchange, Interstate 270, 88th Avenue widening, and transit service expansion.
 The city is against efforts to pass along additional State roadway construction or maintenance responsibilities to local governments without increased and adequate funds to meet these additional responsibilities.